dinalehienpham/2DArtificialMechanicalCardiacTissue/README.md

 Using the action potential, we can simulate the electrophysiology of each individual cardiac cell, and therefore the mechanical contraction and relaxation of our artificial-mechanical cardiac cell.
 Contraction and relaxation of cardiac tissue involves the spreading, or propagation, of this action potential from one cardiac cell to another.
 This is simulated by the Echebarria-Karma model as a proof of concept.

 <img src="https://github.com/dinalehienpham/2DArtificialMechanicalCardiacTissue/blob/main/images/actionpotentialpropagation.gif">
-(above) Visualization of the propagation of 4 cells.
+(above) Visualization of the action potential propagation with 4 cells.

 ## 2-D Artificial-Mechanical Cardiac Tissue
 The 2-D artificial-mechanical cardiac tissue utilized linear servo motors and 3-D printed materials.
 A Raspberry Pi microcontroller was used to run an altered Echebarria-Karma model to simulate the 2-D action potential propagation, starting from a cell in the upper left corner of the tissue.